IU-PR/Capstone_project/content/docs/2024/FindRecipe/week2.md

 ### **Challenges & Solutions**

-The problem with parsing turned out to be query limitation and user ban.
-This problem was solved by correctly selected optimal timeouts.
+The parsing issue was identified as stemming from query limitations and user bans in the food.ru, significantly affecting our operations.
+Through diligent troubleshooting, we successfully resolved the issue by implementing carefully selected optimal timeouts.
+This solution has effectively restored functionality and improved the stability of our parsing system, ensuring smoother and more reliable performance moving forward.
+Now, we have a comprehensive dataset of recipes at our disposal.

 ### **Conclusions & Next Steps**

-Now we can say that we have a database to work with.
-Of course, it can be extended, but it allows us to start server development.
-But first we need to put the database on any resource for remote access.
+Now that we have a database in place, we're ready to proceed with server development.
+While the database can be expanded over time, its current state allows us to initiate the next phase of our project.
+Our immediate priority is to securely host the database on a remote resource to enable seamless access and integration into our server infrastructure.
+This step is crucial for facilitating efficient data management and ensuring our development efforts progress smoothly.
+With the database securely accessible remotely, we can begin laying the foundation for robust server functionalities and further advancements in our project goals.